Join us for 30 days of intentional kindness, starting on March 20!

 Whatever you normally roll your eyes or nag about, stop and turn it into a positive exchange.
 You may be surprised at what you learn!

-How did the weekend go?
+How did the past few days go?
 Lots of time together and opportunities for kindness, right?!

 Today’s goal is to replace any negative thoughts such as “why doesn’t he ever” . . . or “why does she always “. . ..(which are often unrealistic), with thoughts that answer the question: “What is something I love about this person?
 What is something that is special about them?”